steelbrain/pundle/docs/technical/components.md

 ### Plugin Components

 Plugin Components are general purpose components.
-They don't alter the output in any way and are able to read the compiled result of each file.
+They don't affect the output in any way and are able to read the compiled result of each file.
 They are invoked at the end of the file-processing cycle.

 Here's an example of a plugin that outputs the number of imports each file has